gersondi/lieDetector/README.md

 # lieDetector
-Detects change in consumer response towards the same question takes two user inputs and track the change in response
+Detects change in consumer response towards the same question.
+Takes two user inputs and track the change in response